The first rule of business is to always stay in business.

 Plus, you have to show the prospect that they have a problem your SaaS solution is trying to solve.

 To move the customer to the next phase, you have to monitor the level of engagement.
 That way, you can customize your content that engages the prospect based on his/her actions, such as clicks, downloads, etc.

-For instance, you can create step-by-step tutorials explaining your product’s specific features and how customers can use it to solve their day-to-day business needs.
+For instance, you can create step-by-step tutorials explaining your product’s specific features and how customers can use them to solve their day-to-day business needs.

-On top of that, send follow up messages while directing your audience to pricing pages.
-Also, promote free trails if you have them to encourage potential customers to try out your product.
+On top of that, send follow-up messages while directing your audience to pricing pages.
+Also, promote free trials if you have them to encourage potential customers to try out your product.

 We recommend that you add CTAs in your follow-up emails and content to increase your chances of moving the customer to the next stage of the sales funnel.

 The prospect is now exploring your content and product prices.

 In essence, this means that they are one step to converting into a buying customer.